 Part of the note proceeds will be used to establish a prefunding reserve.
-At closing, the prefunding amount will be zero, however, the issuer can prefund up until the first principal payment date.
-Until the first principal determination date, the issuer may use the prefunding reserve to purchase further mortgages from Paragon Mortgages, subject, among other things, to Standard & Poor's being satisfied that the purchases do not adversely affect the existing ratings on the notes.
-Any amounts outstanding in the prefunding reserve as of the first interest payment date in March 2006 will be applied in redemption of the notes.
+Until the first principal determination date, the issuer may use the prefunding reserve to purchase further mortgages from Paragon Mortgages, subject to, among other things, Standard & Poor's being satisfied that the purchases do not adversely affect the existing ratings on the notes.
+Any amounts outstanding in the prefunding reserve as of the first interest payment date in November 2006, will be applied in redemption of the notes.